-The University's residency requirements apply to all full-time students and the residence requirement for the DPhil Sociology is shown in the table below.
+The University's residency requirements apply to all full-time students.
+The residence requirement for the DPhil Sociology is six terms, or three terms for a DPhil candidate who has successfully taken the Oxford MSc or MPhil.
 Students must be in Oxford for this period.
 Residence as a Recognised Student does not count towards residence required for Oxford degrees.
 Additional residence requirements may apply to scholarships or other forms of funding.
+Overseas students must familiarise themselves and comply with any UK Visa Rules and Regulations.